n0madic/get-github-release/README.md

 # get-github-release

-The utility downloads the latest binary release from GitHub
+Utility downloads and unpacks the latest binary release from GitHub

 ## Install